List of Upstairs, Downstairs episodes: Series 1 (1971–72)

 The first series is set from November 1903 to June 1908 and consists of 13 episodes that aired in two separate sections (October–November 1971 and January–March 1972).
 For this series the show won the BAFTA for Best Drama.

 The first six episodes were made in black and white due to a strike at the ITV companies.
 When colour facilities became available again midway through production of the series, London Weekend Television remade the first episode in colour at the end of the first series block, thus making the series more marketable for overseas broadcasts.
 The original black-and-white version was subsequently destroyed.
 Two colour versions of the episode were edited, with the episode intended for overseas broadcast showing Sarah (Pauline Collins) leaving Eaton Place (as she does in "Board Wages") to maintain the series' continuity with the black-and-white episodes omitted.

-For original showings in the United States three episodes from the first British series and ten from the second were merged into a single season of 13 episodes.
-The unused episodes from these two series were eventually shown in 1989 under the banner "The Missing Episodes".
+For original showings in the United States, three episodes from the first British series and ten from the second were merged into a single season of 13 episodes.
+These 13 episodes that were shown in the US were the Series 1 episodes 1, 10 and 13, and the Series 2 episodes 1, 2, 4, 5, 8, 9, 10, 11, 12 and 13.
+The 13 unused episodes in the US from the first two series were eventually shown in the autumn/fall of 1988 under the banner "The Missing Episodes".